lovemyducks/lovemyducks/_posts/2020-03-15-mozambique.md

 I know I've been writing a lot recently, but don't get to used to it.
 I won't be able to write so often once things get busy and I'll probably be shorter on things to say.
 We'll see what happens, just know that there's nothing wrong if I don't write every day.

-We still Love you, buy it's super cool to be here.
+We still Love you, but it's super cool to be here.
 We're in expectation of God leading our family in meaningful ways.

 > Love